The Boldons: Transport

+The nearest National Rail stations are at Heworth and Sunderland, which are stops on the Durham Coast Line between Newcastle, Hartlepool and Middlesbrough; services are operated by Northern Trains.

+Bus services are provided predominantly by Stagecoach North East; routes link the area to South Shields, Cleadon, Heworth, Gateshead and Newcastle.

 Sport

 Boldon has produced many notable sports personalities, among them former Newcastle United footballer Wes Saunders.
 Charlton Athletic goalkeeper Sam Bartram, their record appearance holder, who played 800 games for the London club, was signed from Boldon Villa in September 1934 and played in four successive Wembley cup finals from 1944 to 1947.
-Full back Jack Shreeve moved from the Villa to Charlton in 1935 and was a colleague of Bartram's in their 1947 FA Cup winning team.
-A Sam Bartram Memorial Cup competition was introduced at Boldon in February 2008 aimed at inspiring current footballing youngsters in the Boldon area.
+Full back Jack Shreeve moved from the Villa to Charlton in 1935, and was a colleague of Bartram's in their 1947 FA Cup winning team.
+A Sam Bartram Memorial Cup competition was introduced at Boldon in February 2008, aimed at inspiring current footballing youngsters in the Boldon area.

 Other notable sportsmen from Boldon are cricketers Simon Brown and current England rugby youth player Robert Bell, Darlington striker Shaun Reay and Spennymoor Town midfielder Jamie Chandler.

-There are private tennis and golf clubs at Dipe Lane as well as other pursuits on offer within local schools, community centres and parks.
+There are private tennis and golf clubs at Dipe Lane, as well as other pursuits on offer within local schools, community centres and parks.

 The Jarrow Roofing Boldon Community Association F.C. was founded in 1987 and played at The Boldon C.A.
 Sports Ground.